pymc-devs/pymc-examples/myst_nbs/generalized_linear_models/GLM-logistic.myst.md

 What this means in practice is that we only need to worry about the numerator.

 Getting back to logistic regression, we need to specify a prior and a likelihood in order to draw samples from the posterior.
-We could use sociological knowledge about the effects of age and education on income, but instead, let's use the default prior specification for GLM coefficients that PyMC3 gives us, which is $p(θ)=N(0,10^{12}I)$.
+We could use sociological knowledge about the effects of age and education on income, but instead, let's use the default prior specification for GLM coefficients that PyMC gives us, which is $p(θ)=N(0,10^{12}I)$.
 This is a very vague prior that will let the data speak for themselves.

 The likelihood is the product of n Bernoulli trials, $\prod^{n}_{i=1} p_{i}^{y} (1 - p_{i})^{1-y_{i}}$,
 where $p_i = \frac{1}{1 + e^{-z_i}}$,

 $z_{i} = \beta_{0} + \beta_{1}(age)_{i} + \beta_2(age)^{2}_{i} + \beta_{3}(educ)_{i} + \beta_{4}(hours)_{i}$ and $y_{i} = 1$ if income is greater than 50K and $y_{i} = 0$ otherwise.

 With the math out of the way we can get back to the data.
-Here I use PyMC3 to draw samples from the posterior.
+Here I use PyMC to draw samples from the posterior.
 The sampling algorithm used is NUTS, which is a form of Hamiltonian Monte Carlo, in which parameteres are tuned automatically.
 Notice, that we get to borrow the syntax of specifying GLM's from R, very convenient!
 I use a convenience function from above to plot the trace information from the first 1000 parameters.

 ```{code-cell} ipython3
 model = bmb.Model("income ~ age + age2 + educ + hours", data, family="bernoulli")